 Glimmering and vast, out in the tranquil bay.

 Come to the window, sweet is the night-air!”

-“Dover Beach” is another example of such an autobiographical monologue of Matthew Arnold.
-He has highlighted his own situation and his reaction over the sorrow that he is experiencing.
+“Dover Beach” is another example of such an autobiographical monologue by Matthew Arnold.
+He has highlighted his own situation and his reaction to the sorrow that he is experiencing.
 This monologue expressed his thoughts about his bride when they were on honeymoon on the same breach.
 He recalls the past and writes about the sea again.